205 East 42nd Street

 Assistant to the Chair

 Stasia’s role is to support and facilitate the deliberations and activities of shared governance.
 Her experience includes: staffing standing committees, coordinating elections, planning events, and providing resource information.
-Content management and organization of the new UFS website is her latest project.
+In mid 2018, she became Editor of the UFS Blog.
+Content management and organization of the new UFS website are also recent projects.
 Having worked with several of the past Chairs, leaders, and Executive Directors, she has honed adept skill in diplomacy, research, and planning.
 She earned a Master’s of Library Science from Queens College, a B.B.A. from Baruch College, and an A.S. from BMCC.
 Stasia is available to assist faculty and CUNY colleagues.
 She can reached by phone (yes, by phone) or email.